dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 ## 6. Testing our API Integration Flow

 Now we’ve built our API, we need to test it.
-In the course of this exercise, we will want to test our APIs in three places:
+In the course of this tutorial, we will want to test our APIs in three places:

 - In the App Connect Designer (What we’ve just built)
 - When it’s deployed to the Cloud Pak App Connect Runtime